 WARNING: Arizona Revised Statutes Section 10-3205 requires all newly formed Arizona nonprofits hold an organizational of the initial members of the board of directors.
 Make sure your new Arizona nonprofit corp. documents this meeting with minutes or with an Action by Unanimous Consent signed by all of the directors.

-16. For Corporations that Intend to be Tax Exempt: Adopt Seven Policies Recommended by the IRS
+Adopt the Seven Policies Recommended by the IRS

 The following text are actual questions asked in Part VI of the 2011 IRS Form 990, the corporation’s annual Return of Organization Exempt for Income Tax: